Rahul998485/mirror_me/README.md

 3) cloth (in-shop cloth image, crop/resize to 192 x 256 (width x height) pixels)
 4) cloth-mask (binary mask of cloth image, you can generate it with simple pillow/opencv function)
 5) pose (pose keypoints of the person, generate with openpose COCO-18 model (OpenPose from the official repository is preferred))
-6) Also, make a test_pairs.txt file for your custom images.
-Follow the VITON dataset format to keep same arrangements, otherwise you can modify the code.
+6) Also, make a test_pairs.txt file for your custom images. (accordingly).